yellowsink/CrossAni/packages/crossani/README.md

 This is required for things like SVG elements, and is also much much easier for more complex animations such as springs.

-However: this can have massive performance repurcussions.
+However: this can have performance repurcussions.

 CrossAni uses CSS transitions to fix this problem, using the browser's built in animating tools.

 **CrossAni effectively guarantees 60fps animations every time**, or whatever refresh rate you run at.

-The main other way to achieve this is the Web Animations API (WAAPI).
+The main other way to achieve this is the Web Animations API (WAAPI) like Motion One does.

 ### Size Matters